eServices Register commences 1 July 2013

-DTF may periodically review the eServices Panel SPC and refresh the eServices Panel SPC arrangements by any means it thinks fit (including open or restricted tender), in order to:
+DSDBI may periodically review the eServices Panel SPC and refresh the eServices Panel SPC arrangements by any means it thinks fit (including open or restricted tender), in order to:

 - allow for changes in the industry such as new companies, mergers or acquisitions,